JupiterOne/jupiterone-mcp-server/src/descriptions/create-inline-question-rule.md

 **Purpose**: Creates inline question-based alert rules in JupiterOne to monitor entities and trigger alerts based on specified conditions.

+The first step in creating a rule is to identify the query you want to use in order to get the data you want to take action with.
+Use the `execute-j1ql-query` tool to find the correct query.

 ## Key Requirements for Success

 ### 1. Condition Format (Critical)